jerdog/devex-and-devops-success-revealHugo/content/_index.md

 REF: https://ieeexplore.ieee.org/document/182074

 {{% note %}}
-Paper written and submitted to IEEE in 1991 was about how "HP SoftBench-support for distributed working" https://ieeexplore.ieee.org/document/182074 In 1995 Computerwoche commented that the use of an IDE was not well received by developers since it would fence in their creativity.
-Apple Macintosh's had Macintosh Programmer's Workshop and Turbo Pascal for native IDEs.
-The early iterations of IDEs were more graphical and had a more modern look and feel.
-Who remembers the first HTML WYSIWYG editor?
-WebMagic on January 25, 1995 built by Silicon Graphics.
-FrontPage (https://softpanorama.org/Office/Frontpage/history.shtml) was soon to follow in October of the same year.
-Borland Delphi was released in 1995 and is still around (Embarcadero Delphi v12)
+Paper written and submitted to IEEE in 1991 was about how "HP SoftBench-support for distributed working" https://ieeexplore.ieee.org/document/182074
 {{% /note %}}

 ---